DanielEWeeks/Daniel_E_Weeks/NOTES.md

 lines.

-# Navbar background color
+# Navbar background color and Name color

-To set the navigation bar background color to blue from black, I changed this line of _sass/bootstrap.scss
+To set the navigation bar background color to blue from black, I changed this line of _sass/bootstrap.scss (where '-' marks the original line, and '+' marks the updated line):

 ```
  .bg-dark {